ros-tooling/keyboard_handler/docs/design/keyboard_handler.md

       `Player` class could be instantiated as
       `std::shared_ptr<Player> player_shared_ptr(new Player());`

-## Handling cases when standard input from terminal or console redirected to the file or stream.
+## Handling cases when standard input from terminal or console redirected to the file or stream
 By design keyboard handler rely on the assumption that it will poll on keypress event and then readout pressed keys from standard input.
 When standard input redirected to be read from the file or stream, keypress even will not happened and logic inside keyboard handler will be